Wexford county football team: Recent years

 Wexford again reached the final in the 2011 Leinster Senior Football Championship.
 That year the team had an easier run of fixtures to the final than in 2008, facing Offaly, Westmeath and Carlow.
 The final was again versus Dublin.
 A poor performance from Dublin's star player, Bernard Brogan, assisted Wexford's efforts to stay close to Dublin's score throughout the match; however, a bizarre own goal contributed to a loss — by a scoreline of 2–12 to 1–12 — to the team that would later win that year's All-Ireland SFC title.
 Wexford advanced Round 4 of the 2011 All-Ireland SFC qualifiers where the team faced Limerick.
 Wexford sustained a single-point loss, by a scoreline of 1–18 to 1–17.

 Paul Galvin briefly managed Wexford during 2019 and 2020 before moving away mid-season while play was halted amid the impact of the COVID-19 pandemic on Gaelic games; his selector Shane Roche was appointed on an interim basis.
 Galvin's tenure involved most (but not all) of the 2020 National Football League campaign; he never actually managed Wexford in a championship game.

-Current panel
+Panel

 INJ Player has had an injury which has affected recent involvement with the county team.

 RET Player has since retired from the county team.

 WD Player has since withdrawn from the county team due to a non-injury issue.